2600hz/kazoo/applications/crossbar/doc/phone_numbers.md

 #### List an account's specific phone number

-Lists the properties associated with this account's number.
+Show the number's properties along with user-defined properties.

 ##### Request